-"Doing psychology at a level allows you to see how people behave and what influences and gives you an insight into how psychology is involved in everyday life.
+"Doing psychology at a-level allows you to see how people behave and what influences and gives you an insight into how psychology is involved in everyday life.
 It's an incredibly interesting subject with great teachers, and each topic you learn something different.
 While the research methods topic is strenuous, once completed it allows you to gain a scientific and objective perspective.
-Furthermore you gain a scientific and objective perspective.
 Furthermore you gain essential skills such as collecting data and putting this into charts/graphs and this will enable you to conduct your own experiment at degree level." - Abigail Boyce